 Maybe the Buffaloes are too big and working too well as a unit, or maybe the gazelle simply outruns the lion, or the lion takes the wrong angle on the attack to have the prey slip through his claws (Can you tell I watch a lot of lion documentaries?!).

 All of these scenarios can be considered failures.
-However, lions don’t lose their king-of-the-jungle-like confidence, becoming depressed and insecure.
+However, lions don’t become depressed, getting all down on themselves.

 Lions stay focused on the next opportunity.
 They don’t see failure.
 It’s all part of their process.
 Some hunts are successful, others are not.